 General Policies and Procedures

-Authors submit their manuscripts electronically via Scripture to Asian Journal of Arthroscopy.
-Each manuscript is reviewed by AJA staff for relevancy to the individual journal.
+Authors submit their manuscripts electronically via Scripture to the Asian Journal of Arthroscopy.
+Each manuscript is checked by the journal staff for relevancy to the individual journal.
 Should a question arise, the editorial coordinator or the production editor will contact the editor in chief (or an appropriate editor), who then decides whether the manuscript should be editorially rejected owing to scope, or retained for review by the journal to which it was submitted.
 If retained, the manuscript is assigned to an editor, who in turn chooses one or more editorial board members or ad hoc reviewers to review it.

 Response Will do the review Unable to do the review